Henry, Margrave of the Franks: Reign of Charles the Fat

-In 885, Godfrid, one of the Viking leaders at Asselt who had sworn oaths to Charles, taken baptism and received Frisia, was accused of plotting with the king's cousin Hugh to seize Lotharingia.
+In 885, Godfrid, one of the Viking leaders at Asselt who had sworn oaths to Charles, taken baptism and received Frisia, was accused of plotting with the emperor’s cousin Hugh to seize Lotharingia.
 Henry tricked him into a meeting and killed him with his followers.
 According to the Annals of Saint-Vaast, one of Godfrid's followers, Gerolf, defected and plotted Godfrid's downfall with Henry.
 Henry then captured Hugh at Gondreville and handed him over to the emperor, who had him blinded and imprisoned in the monastery of Saint Gall.

 In 885, a large Viking force laid siege to Paris.
 The defence of the city fell to Bishop Joscelin and Count Odo.
-According to the Annals of Saint-Vaast, after the Vikings destroyed one of Paris's towers, Joscelin sent Count Herkenger of Melun to East Francia with specific instructions to ask Henry to come with an army.
+According to the Annals of Saint-Vaast, after the Vikings destroyed one of Paris's towers, Joscelin sent Count Erkenger of Melun to East Francia with specific instructions to ask Henry to come with an army.

 As a result, in 886 Henry led the first army to relieve the siege. it was in the field from 9 February until 1 May, but its only actions were skirmishes with Vikings who occasionally strayed too far from their fortifications.
 By July, Charles himself was leading a huge army towards Paris.
 Henry was again sent off with an advance guard while the emperor was still at Metz.
 It was during this expedition that Henry's horse fell into a trap near Quierzy and he was cut off from his men and killed on 28 August.
 The same basic account of Henry's death is found in the Annals of Saint-Vaast, the chronicle of Regino of Prüm and the Annals of Fulda.

 Death, burial and epitaph

 The deaths of Hugh and Henry in August placed Count Odo in a preeminent position in West Francia.
 While writers looking back tended to see him as succeeding his brother Robert the Strong directly, he did not in fact do so.
-Rather, the sudden deaths of the Hugh and Henry followed by that of the Emperor Charles less than two years later left a vacuum in the West that Odo was able to take advantage of to have himself elected king in 888.
+Rather, the sudden deaths of Hugh and Henry followed by that of the Emperor Charles less than two years later left a vacuum in the West that Odo was able to take advantage of to have himself elected king in 888.